richardcyrus/fm-interactive-comments-section/README.md

 ### What I learned

 - When building the reset to initial data functionality for the app, use the `key` prop on the `<UserSwitcher /`> component to force a re-render when the IndexedDB is re-initialized.
 This causes the displayed user to reset correctly.
+- In Dexie.js 4.x optimizations were introduced for the `useLiveQuery` hook.
+Those optimizations caused the user list selection to be multiplied each time IndexedDB was reset.
+To eliminate this issue, the optimization had to be disabled.
+This forces `useLiveQuery` to only update after transactions are committed (disables optimistic updates).

 ### Useful resources